hema-1308/Intelligent-Traffic-Management/README.md

 This component uses sensors to detect and display available parking spots.
 It aims to reduce parking-related congestion by guiding drivers to open parking spaces, reducing the time spent searching for parking.
 Technology Stack
 # Programming Languages: Python
-Libraries/Frameworks: OpenCV (for vehicle detection), [Other Libraries if applicable]
+Libraries/Frameworks: OpenCV (for vehicle detection)

 ## Future Enhancements
 We plan to expand the intelligent traffic management system with additional features: